 IRS Jeopardy Assessment

-Do You Owe The IRS and Are Afraid of an IRS Jeopardy Tax Assessment
+Do You Owe the IRS and Are Afraid of an IRS Jeopardy Assessment?

-An IRS jeopardy assessment is a legal action by the Internal Revenue Service (IRS).
+An IRS jeopardy assessment or a IRS jeopardy levy is a legal action by the Internal Revenue Service (IRS).
 It is used to quickly assess and collect taxes.
 This happens when the IRS believes a taxpayer’s actions threaten tax collection.

-It is usually used when there is a high risk of losing assets or trying to avoid payment.
+A jeopardy assessment is used when there is a high risk of losing assets or avoiding payment.

 The IRS can assess taxes without following the normal procedures to ensure prompt collection and protect the government’s interest.